 What Industries Are Served By AS 9100?

-How Are Revisions Made to AS 9100?
+How Are Revisions Made?

 SAE International is a global association of more than 128,000 engineers and related technical experts in the aerospace, automotive and commercial-vehicle industries.
 Our core competencies are life-long learning and voluntary consensus standards development.
 Much like ISO and other standard development bodies, they rely on technical committees.
 The Technical Committees are responsible for the preparation, development and maintenance of all relevant technical reports within their scope.
 Technical Committees consist of experts from government, industry, regulatory agencies and academia.